 Step 1: Delete the App

-I often found myself browsing Amazon while sitting on the couch, waiting for a doctor’s appointment or to board a flight to see if any of the items in my wish list were on sale or just to see what types of deals I could get on things I had been eyeing.
-This often turned into a black hole of shopping, luring me in to check out other products and make impulse purchases.
+I often found myself browsing Amazon while sitting on the couch, waiting for a doctor’s appointment or killing time before a flight to see if any of the items on my wish list were on sale, or just to see what types of deals I could get on things I had been eyeing.
+This often turned into a black hole of shopping, luring me into checking out other products and making impulse purchases.
 I specifically found it way too easy to click on the app and automatically log in to my account.

 Step 2: Remove Payment Information